Feelings and Emotions

 Feelings in the brain and body

-You body and brain are connected and our body can give us messages about what we may be feeling.
+Your body and brain are connected and our body can give us messages about what we may be feeling.
 These are called Early Warning Signs.
+These Early Warning Signs can help us recognise if we don't feel safe and what we can do about it.